genotrance/px/README.md

 required.
 Simply install and configure one and `keyring` will use it.
 Remember to specify the environment variables they require before starting Px.

-This will not work for the Nuitka binaries so as a fallback and also to make life a bit easier, Px can also information from environment variables or dotenv files.
+This will not work for the Nuitka binaries so as a fallback, Px can also load credentials from environment variables and dotenv files.
+This is only recommended when keyring is not available though.

 ### Misc

-There are a few other settings to tweak in `px.ini` file but most are obvious.
-All settings can be specified on the command line for convenience.
-The INI file can also be created or updated from the command line using `--save`.
+The configuration file `px.ini` can be created or updated from the command line using `--save`.

 The binary distribution of Px runs in the background once started and can be quit by running `px --quit`.
 When running in the foreground, use `CTRL-C`.

-Px can also be setup to automatically run on startup with the `--install` flag.
+Px can also be setup to automatically run on startup on Windows with the `--install` flag.
 This is done by adding an entry into the Window registry which can be removed with `--uninstall`.

 NOTE: Command line parameters passed with `--install` are not saved for use on startup.
 The `--save` flag or manual editing of `px.ini` is required to provide